 As owners regularly found out, battery technology had kind of stalled.
-In reality until the mobile cellular telephone became common place ten years later, battery technology not massively removed from the turn of the century.
-Undaunted Sinclair made the most of what was commercially available – his personal belief being that once electric vehicles became popular, battery manufactures would up the ante and pay for the development themselves.
+In reality, until the mobile cellular telephone became common place ten years later, battery technology was not massively removed from the turn of the century.
+Undaunted, Sinclair made the most of what was commercially available – his personal belief being that once electric vehicles became popular, battery manufacturers would up the ante and pay for the development themselves.

 Joe Caine became Sinclair’s battery man.
-An ex-employee of Chloride he contacted Sinclair by letter; one successful CV application later and he had his own lab in Bolton complete with £10,000 of testing equipment.
-In conjunction with Oldham batteries he developed a battery which withstood Sinclair’s remit 300 charge/discharge cycles.
-In four hours a C5 could be 80 per cent charged, in eight hours 100 per cent charged.
+An ex-employee of Chloride, he contacted Sinclair by letter; one successful CV application later and he had his own lab in Bolton complete with £10,000 of testing equipment.
+In conjunction with Oldham Batteries, he developed a battery which withstood Sinclair’s remit 300 charge/discharge cycles.
+In four hours, a C5 could be 80% charged, in eight hours 100% charged.
 Because the C5 weighed 30kg and the battery (a 12V 36ah item) 15kg, it meant a spare could be carried and still not exceed the 60kg maximum of the new regulations.

-Meanwhile Rogers had found his first suitable electric motor – originally envisaged for a truck cooling fan.
-However the Bosch item was replaced by an Italian item, unfortunately from a company that also manufactured washing machine motors.
-Something the press quickly picked up on…
+Meanwhile, Wood Rogers had found his first suitable electric motor – originally envisaged for a truck cooling fan.
+However, the Bosch item was replaced by an Italian item, unfortunately from a company that also manufactured washing machine motors – something the press quickly picked up on…

 It was hoped that a 20-mile range was possible from a single charge, boosted by using the ‘push and coast’ system of driving.
 Quite simply you accelerated, eased off the (electric) throttle, coasted then accelerated again.

-Sinclair Vehicles launched the C5 on Thursday the 10th of January 1985 at Alexandra Palace in London.
+Sinclair Vehicles launched the C5 on Thursday, 10 January 1985 at Alexandra Palace in London.
 (Home of the first TV transmission in November 1936 by the BBC).
-The following day the C5 made the front page of most national newspapers, followed by the invitation for the public to try the C5 over that weekend.
-Over 100 Electricity board showrooms had a C5 on display to tantalise consumers.
+The following day, the C5 made the front page of most national newspapers, followed by the invitation for the public to try the C5 over that weekend.
+Over 100 Electricity Board showrooms had a C5 on display to tantalise consumers.

 Sinclair and Wills were upbeat during the press conference in which six C5s burst out of packaging on stage and circled the arena.
-A development film then showed the C5 being tested and amongst the more sensible sales patter rather bizarrely Wills informed the journalists present that seating position was based upon that of the Ford Capri!
-The press pack also made much of the fact that the drivers eye level in traffic was comparable to the mini, but with a turning circle two thirds of Mini’s – not an amazing boast.
+A development film then showed the C5 being tested and, amongst the more sensible sales patter, rather bizarrely Wills informed the journalists present that the seating position was based upon that of the Ford Capri!
+The press pack also made much of the fact that the driver’s eye level in traffic was comparable to the Mini, but with a turning circle two thirds of Mini’s – not an amazing boast.

 It was anticipated that over 100,000 vehicles could be produced in 1985, creating 200 jobs, and that as of 10.30am that day (during the press conference), it was confirmed that precisely 2507 C5s had been constructed so far.
-It was announced in addition to Hoover’s maintenance back up electrical retailer COMET had won the contract to handle replacement battery sales, with Woolworths additionally waiting in the wings.
-The Royal Society for the Prevention of accidents were represented too, assuring the press of the C5’s safety and handing out fact sheets.
+It was announced in addition to Hoover’s maintenance back up electrical retailer Comet had won the contract to handle replacement battery sales, with Woolworths additionally waiting in the wings.
+The Royal Society for the Prevention of Accidents was represented too, assuring the press of the C5’s safety and handing out fact sheets.